hieuvp/learning-monitoring/prometheus-introduction/README.md

 - Visualizations can be shown using a built-in expression browser or with integrations like Grafana.
 - It stores metrics in memory and local disk in an own custom, efficient format
-- It is written in Go.
-- Many client libraries and integrations available.

 <div align="center"><img src="assets/graph-go-memstats-alloc-bytes.png" width="900"></div>
 <br />